PlaidCloud/website/content/en/docs/tasks/tools/install-kubectl-windows.md

    cd .kube
    ```

-1. Configure kubectl to use a remote Kubernetes cluster:
+1. Configure kubectl to use a remote PlaidCloud cluster:

    ```powershell
    New-Item config -type file